Automating data ingestion

 cd not-a-valid-path

-put ~/exercise-materials/data-ingest-exercises/synop.txt synop.txt
+put ~/exercise-materials/data-ingest-exercises/synop.txt .

-This will result a "Path validation error" in the Grafana dashboard indicating that the file was uploaded to MinIO.
+This will result in a "Path validation error" in the Grafana dashboard indicating that the file was uploaded to MinIO.

-To exit the ftp client, type exit.
+To exit the sftp client, type exit

-Try to ingest the file synop.txt into your wis2box instance using the wis2box-ftp service to trigger the data ingest workflow.
+into your wis2box instance using SFTP to trigger the data ingest workflow.

-Check the MinIO user interface to see if the file was uploaded to the correct path in the wis2box-incoming bucket.
-If you don't see the file in MinIO you can check the logs of the wis2box-ftp service to see if there were any errors in the process forwarding the data to MinIO.
+Check the MinIO user interface to see if the file was uploaded to the correct path in the wis2box-incoming

 Check the Grafana dashboard to see if the data ingest workflow was triggered or if there were any errors.